iocron/gitwebhook/README.md

    "mail":"mail@example.com",<br>
    // Mail Subject Prefix (the subject will be completed by the error type if anything bad happens)<br>
    "mailSubject":"Gitwebhook - "
+6. Make a test commit to your Github / Bitbucket Repo and see if the code on your server has changed as well, have fun.

 (If you are a bitbucket user, then edit the .htaccess and uncomment the Bitbucket User Block)